Even if the world was rid of every piece of plastic overnight, marine life would still be in grave danger.

 The Truth About Fishing

 Owing to the fishing industry’s staggering rate of destruction, not only do 80% of the world’s fish stocks face depletion, but scientists have predicted that “all of the world’s fisheries will have collapsed by the year 2048”.
 That means if no changes are made, we could see fishless oceans within just 30 years.

-No species is safe, either: the industry term “bycatch” refers to fish that are caught “incidentally”.
-These are not the target species but those that become tangled up in nets as wide as football pitches, which are dragged along the ocean floor to catch anyone and everything in one fell swoop.
+No species is safe.
+The industry term “bycatch” refers to fish that are caught “incidentally”.
+These are not the target species but those that become tangled up in nets as wide as football pitches, which are dragged along the ocean floor.
 Cutting out plastic may help prevent dolphins, sharks and whales from swallowing piles of rubbish but these animals and many others will still be caught and killed by the fishing industry.
 It’s estimated that 50 million sharks are caught unintentionally this way every year, along with turtles, rays and even diving seabirds.

 Change Can Happen

 Don’t be deflated – saying “no” to straws and other unnecessary plastics is just as easy as choosing fish alternatives.
 Vegan fish (naturally!) doesn’t require fishing, so it avoids killing dolphins, sharks and turtles, avoids depleting the ocean of its over 200,000+ known species, and avoids polluting the ocean with fishing nets and other fishing gear.

 It’s clear that saving our oceans isn’t about solving just one single issue (but cutting down on our plastic usage is a brilliant start) and eating vegan fish alternatives is the logical – and much-needed – next step.